AigeStudio/WheelPicker/README.md

 include ':YourMoudle',':WheelPicker'
 ```

-Notably, in some version of gradle you need to add module with comma-separated:
+Notably, in some version of gradle you need to add module single line:
 ```gradle
 include ':WheelPicker'
 ```